Leanderrr/project/REPORT.md

 If there was a lot more time I would:

-- When the plots are paused, calculate which frequency was the most present in the sound, and print that somewhere.
+- Calculate which frequency was the most present in the sound, and print that somewhere.
 - Add interactivity between the FFT plot and the heatmap: During hover over over the FFT plot, add a vertical line in the FFT plot, and a horizontal line in the heatmap that is at the same frequency.
 During hover over over the heatmap, add a horizontal line at the heatmap, and a vertical line at the FFT plot at the same frequency.
 - Change the color depending on the signal amplitude in the FFT plot (I couldn't find any examples of this..).